aguliyev/python_template/README.md

 - System env vars take precedence over vars in [.env](.env) file.

 - We load `.env.<env-name>` files as system env vars.
-For production - that is a file on the server, not in this repo.
+For production - that is a file somewhere on the server, not in this repo.

     See [Makefile](Makefile) command `make startprod`